MarianneLawless/ProgDAassesments/README.md

 # Problem Statement

 The following assignment concerns the **numpy.random** package in Python.
-I have created a *Jupyter Notebook* explaining the use of the package, including detailed explanations of at least of the distributions provided for in the package.
+I have created a *Jupyter Notebook* explaining the use of the package, including detailed explanations of at five least of the distributions provided for in the package.

 There are four distinct tasks in which I carried out in my *Jupyter Notebook*, as follows
 1. An explanation of the overall purpose of the package